 - Take a healthy snack with you to eat either during or before the exam.

 - Try to eat a good lunch and avoid junk.
 Fatty foods will leave you feeling full and sluggish.

-- Don’t overdo it on caffeine (tea, coffee, or litres of Red Bull!).
-Do have other drinks such as fruit juice, herbal tea and water too.
-Two litres of water/day is the recommended minimum for those doing exams.
+- Don’t overdo it on caffeine (tea, coffee, or liters of Red Bull!).
+Do have other drinks such as fruit juice, herbal tea, and water too.
+Two liters of water/day is the recommended minimum for those doing exams.